-A. Offense (See Appendix A for definition and Appendix B for a list of Ohio Criminal Offenses meeting these definitions)
+A. Sexual and Interpersonal Offense under Title IX and the Violence Against Women Act (See Appendix A for definition and Appendix B for a list of Ohio Criminal Offenses meeting these definitions) Referred to in this Policy as Sexual and Interpersonal Offense(s)

-- Sex Offenses: Any sexual act directed against another person, without the consent of the victim, including
+- Sex Offenses: Any sexual act directed against another person, without the

-instances where the victim is incapable of giving consent.
-These offenses include Rape, Fondling, Incest,
+consent of the victim, including instances where the victim is incapable of giving

+consent.
+These offenses include any act of Sexual Violence,

-and Statutory Rape.
+Rape, Fondling, Incest, and Statutory Rape.

 - Domestic Violence

 - Dating Violence

 - Stalking